-Praised by Opera News for "the agility with which she negotiated her beautiful upper register", soprano Sara Duchovnay continues to garner critical acclaim for her performances across the country.
+Praised by Opera News for "her beautiful upper register", soprano Sara Duchovnay continues to garner critical acclaim for her performances across the United States.

 A native of Bryn Mawr, Pennsylvania, Sara holds a Bachelor of Music degree in Vocal Performance from the Hartt School of Music and a Master of Music degree in Vocal Performance from the San Francisco Conservatory of Music.
 She was a previous studio artist at Opera Santa Barbara as well as an artist in residence at Opera Saratoga.

 In her spare time, Sara volunteers with One Love Foundation, a nonprofit organization that teaches teens and young adults about healthy vs unhealthy relationship behaviors in an effort to combat relationship violence and abuse.
 She also enjoys sourcing and re-homing antique, vintage, and estate fine jewelry, and can usually be found in an antique store between rehearsals.
 She and her husband, tenor Clay Hilley, are full-time RV dwellers and drag their home with them from gig to gig.
 They have crossed the US 3 complete times since October of 2017.